 No more cutbacks.

-Above 1 & 2 are issues which will severely impair Ireland’s economy for the next Twenty Years.
-In this respect 100% full employment is achievable and is in my opinion far more attractive and a natural successor to the ‘steady state’ economy model, especially after one phase of the IMF Troika has now completed.Herman Daly who masterminded the steady state model has produced an incredible working alternative, yet as the recent perceived lowering of Renewable Energy targets (Jan 2014) within the EU (to boost employment levels or SME’s ) ultimately bringing near zero emission’s in buildings and emission targets overall will mean more development without emissions and yet jobs will be created.
+1. Issues (see above) which will severely impair Ireland’s economy for the next Twenty Years.
+100% full employment is achievable and is in my opinion far more attractive and a natural successor to the ‘steady state’ economy model, especially after one phase of the IMF Troika has now completed.Herman Daly who masterminded the steady state model has produced an incredible working alternative, yet as the recent perceived lowering of Renewable Energy targets (Jan 2014) within the EU (to boost employment levels or SME’s ) ultimately bringing near zero emission’s in buildings and emission targets overall will mean more development without emissions and yet jobs will be created.

 2. The €374 Billions (€96 Billion being direct government debt) see the Irish Debt Audit article “Debt Audit Gives People Clear Picture of Ireland’s Debt and its repudiation“, (which causes an economy default and to sell its natural assets) Ireland should keep its Double Irish tax system with comparable tax cuts for workers and those with new Jobs, as the debt issue should not be a burden to recovery and exports.
 Is their any point to low Unemployment and Austerity and Debt which ultimately forces innovation nationally to dissipate, and a “low wage” workforce which however has a skills gap.Why not FDI with also nationally new Irish indigenous Corporations.

-3. A solution for Ireland may be to re-invigorate its IFSC (International Financial Services Centre) with a possible Green Carbon Clearing bank.
+3. A solution for Ireland may be to re-invigorate its IFSC (International Financial Services Centre) with a possible Green Carbon Clearing bank and increased fin tech packages and new financing solutions for SME’s and local authorities.
 And to invest (with the carbon banks help) in the renewable energy and building retrofit industries, providing emissions are verifiable.
 Of course Emissions are reduced by Carbon targets and offsetting via Carbon allowances and credits.
 Hence new Green industry will fuel a recovery.
 Whilst the EU/ETS Carbon trading platform has had difficulties its operation will recover.
 Couple this with renewed Manufacturing output (including traditional metalwork crafts and industry) Ireland’s difficulties may be reduced to three or four years instead.With the emerging EU Energy Supergrid it is vital for Ireland to recoup its energy rights and provide non-imported cheap energy for its 4 million domestic consumers.
 Inter-connectors to Europe must be built.

 Further to this Ireland has 1.6 Trillion in Gas and Oil which should renew (like Norway see below) the license’s and re-negotiate them, which includes not just a Tax on Revenues (reduced by accounting to less than 3%) but also a Royalty payment of over 70% or higher (currently zero).This new planning philosophy must become the norm in the future.It would be easier simply to own the oil and gas, wind and wave nationally as Norway does.
 This undeveloped estimate of gas and oil with wind and wave amounts to nearly €10 Trillion in revenue With so much potential Ireland could supply energy throughout Europe at a very cheap price reducing Western energy problems substantially.
 Ireland has the highest performing Wind Sector which could reduce its own domestic electricity bills to very little, if also channeled for national benefit, and also fund the Water and Property tax charges instead of raising the charges from the overburdened consumer.Ireland’s Wave power industry is also amongst the highest capacity in the world.
 Saving its forests (as carbon sinks and pleasant areas to walk) and realizing its huge potential in nature (green economy) and its vast natural resources all mean of course Ireland is not bankrupt but is actually the richest nation on earth.Why was Irelands debt allowed to accumulate in the Celtic Tiger when the EU supergrid requires shared energy sources from many countries.